 Read more to learn about the types of pollinators that are experiencing the greatest declines and how you can help!

 Bees are the most important pollinators on the planet.
 All species of bees are adapted for pollination.
-Most species of bees pollinate several types of planets and bees are often the only pollinators for certain plants.
+Most species of bees pollinate several types of plants and bees are often the only pollinators for certain plants.
 Bees pollinate over two thirds of the world's crops and 85 percent of the world's flowering plants.
 A futher decline in bees could have devastating affects for humans and widlife.

 Threats to bees include: